manishborikar92/Song-Recognition-Bot-V2/README.md

 # 🎵 Song Recognition Bot

-A Telegram bot that helps you identify songs from Instagram links, YouTube links, videos, audio files, or voice messages by analyzing audio content using the ACRCloud API.
-The bot downloads the file, extracts audio, recognize song and provides the song file with details such as title, artist, album, release date, and links like YouTube and Spotify.
-This bot also features a `/search` command to get the song file.
+Unleash the power of audio recognition with the **Song Recognition Bot**!
+Designed for Telegram, this bot lets you effortlessly identify songs from Instagram links, YouTube links, videos, audio files, or voice messages.
+By utilizing the ACRCloud API, the bot extracts audio, recognizes the track, and delivers detailed information like title, artist, album, release date, and streaming links for platforms such as YouTube and Spotify.
+Plus, the `/search` command allows users to download songs directly.

 ---

-## 🚀 Features
+## 🚀 Key Features

-- Download videos from links shared by users.
+- **Video Downloads Made Simple:** Easily download videos from shared links.
-- Send downloaded videos.
-- Identify songs using the ACRCloud API.
+- **Accurate Song Identification:** Powered by the advanced ACRCloud API for precise results.
-- Share song files and details with users, including title, artist, album, release date, and links like YouTube and Spotify.
+- **Detailed Song Information:** Receive metadata including title, artist, album, release date, and streaming links.
-- `/search` command to fetch song files directly.
+- **Song Search Functionality:** Quickly search and fetch song files with the `/search` command.

 ---